 210 | 62% | 33% | 4% |

-When measuring treatment success it is important to define what that looks like.
-From my perspective, another tool used to determine successful treatment is a drop in Somatic Cell Count (SCC).
-I find however, looking at quarter samples individually is the most valuable.
-For the following example, I have used an advanced animal diagnostic machine which gives both somatic cell count by quarter and a white blood cell differential.
+When measuring treatment success, it’s important to define what “success” looks like.
+From my perspective, one valuable tool to determine a successful treatment is a drop in Somatic Cell Count (SCC).
+However, I find that analyzing quarter samples individually provides the most insights.

-Cow 3280 was diagnosed with mastitis in the left rear quarter with the following organisms.
+For the following example, I have used an advanced animal diagnostic machine that measure both SCC by quarter and a white blood cell differential.
+Below, Cow 3280 was diagnosed with mastitis in the left rear quarter with the following organisms.

 LR | 3/20/2020 | Enterococcus sp. (including faecalis and faecium) (27.5 Ct) |